caspercommunityio/blockchain-authenticator-app/README.md

 ### How to copy the code to the clipboard

-You can copy the code to the clipoard by clicking on it.
+You can copy the code to the clipboard by clicking on it.
 A message will appear to confirm it.

 ### What to do to use the app with another blockchain